 Traceability and transparency from farm to fashion house

 In addition to certification, traceability in the production chain is increasingly important.
-Saga Furs has created a pelt traceability programme, which enables the manufacturers to trace the origin of the pelt lots down to individual farms.
+Saga Furs has created a pelt traceability programme that enables manufacturers to trace the origin of each pelt lot down to individual farms.

-Global consumers expect to know where their clothes are sourced, they require openness and transparency in the way they are produced and assurance on the humane treatment of animals.
-With traceability Saga Furs can verify the origin and location from where the skins for each lot comes from by means of chain of custody documentation.
+Global consumers expect to know where their clothes have been sourced from and the way they’ve been produced, as well as be assured that the farm animals were treated humanely.
+With traceability Saga Furs can verify the origin and location of pelts from each lot with chain of custody documentation.

 Traceable and ethical fur